hacu07/SundevsTest/README.md

 # SundevsTest

-application created to consult comics using api
+application created to consult comics using external api

 developed in native android with MVP, using libraries like retrofit, eventbus, glide, etc.